shtse8/ArbiMath/README.md

-# SotiNumber
+# ArbiNumber

-**SotiNumber** is a powerful PHP library for arbitrary precision mathematics.
+**ArbiNumber** is a powerful PHP library for arbitrary precision mathematics.
 It provides a simple, optimal, and type-safe way to perform high-precision calculations, leveraging the BCMath extension and optionally the PECL Operator extension for enhanced performance.

 ## Features

 - **Arbitrary Precision Arithmetic**: Perform calculations with any desired level of precision.
 - **Support for Scientific Notation**: Seamlessly handle numbers in scientific format.
-- **Integration with PHP's Native Functions**: Easily use SotiNumber with PHP’s built-in mathematical functions.
+- **Integration with PHP's Native Functions**: Easily use ArbiNumber with PHP’s built-in mathematical functions.
 - **Optional Operator Overloading**: For intuitive and natural syntax using the PECL Operator extension.
 - **Comprehensive Mathematical Operations**: Includes addition, subtraction, multiplication, division, power, modulus, and more.
 - **Human-Readable Formatting Options**: Format numbers with thousands separators and custom decimal places.